Man charged with stealing weapons, other items from more than 100 storage units in region

-A 26-year-old man who allegedly broke into more than 100 storage units in Medina County was arrested Tuesday after he left his mobile phone at the scene in Wadsworth Township.
+A 26-year-old man who allegedly broke into more than 100 storage units in Medina County was arrested Tuesday after he left his mobile phone at the scene in Wadsworth Township, authorities said.

-Seth Pasterchek of Rittman admitted to Medina County sheriff’s detectives that he stole items from the storage units and sold them online.
+Seth Pasterchek of Rittman admitted to Medina County sheriff’s detectives that he stole items from the storage units and sold them online, according to authorities.

-“There’s so many [storage units] that he can’t be certain of which items came from which facility,” sheriff’s detective Larry Covey said Wednesday.
+“There’s so many [storage units] that he can’t be certain of which items came from which facility,” Detective Larry Covey said Wednesday.

 Detectives recovered items worth well over $10,000, Covey said.
 They include guns, knives, baseball cards, tools and televisions.